jasonclark/linked-people-bioscience/ROADMAP.md

 > Extensions in the meantime to the existing [Biosciences Ontology](ontology.rdf) are very welcome.

-## 3. Publication of intial paper on University Knowledge Graphs
+## 3. Publication of initial paper on University Knowledge Graphs

 Tracking at https://github.com/jasonclark/linked-people-bioscience/issues.